-Because I will continue to pray daily for my children and since this blog has gained many subscribers by email and twitter, it will remain perpetual.
-The first day of the month will be a prayer for “me, as their mother”.
+Because I will continue to pray daily for my children and since these daily prayers have gained so many subscribers, it will remain perpetual.
+The first day of each month will be a prayer for “me, as their parent.”
 The last day of the month will be a prayer based on a name of God.
 The rest of the month will be based on random scriptures that fall into different categories.
 On the homepage, prayers can be pulled up based on their category.

 God bless each of you as you stand on the front lines fighting for the children whom God has entrusted to you and at the same time has asked you to relinquish to Him.
 He does love them more than we ever could.

 P.S.
 I’m the proud mom of two daughters and two sons-by-love.

 To my grown kids…

 I’ve dropped everything to write you about this life of salvation that we have in common.
 I have to write insisting – begging! – that you fight with everything you have in you for this faith entrusted to us as a gift to guard and cherish…Carefully build yourselves up in this most holy faith by praying in the Holy Spirit, staying right at the center of God’s love, keeping your arms open and outstretched, ready for the mercy of our Master Jesus Christ.
 This is the unending life, the real life!…And now to him who can keep you on your feet, standing tall in his bright presence, fresh and celebrating – to our one God, our only Savior, through Jesus Christ, our Master, be glory, majesty, strength, and rule before all time, and now, and to the end of all time.
 Yes.
 (Jude 3, 20, 21, 24, 25 The Message)